 All non-domestic properties have a rateable value set by the Valuation Office Agency (VOA).
-The rateable value represents the yearly rent the property could have been let for, on the open market on a particular date.
+The current valuations used by local authorities to calculate business rate bills are based on the 2017 valuation.
+The rateable value represents the yearly rent the property could have been let for, on the open market as at 1 April 2015.

 Please continue paying Business rates until you have been notified of any change to your Business Rates from your appeal.